 Consultation with the community is a legal prerequisite for producing the Neighbourhood Plan.
 Our Neighbourhood Plan will pass through a number of key consultation stages.

-We have developed a Consultation and Engagement Strategy for the Neighbourhood Plan.
-This will enable us to produce a Consultation Statement, a statutory part of the package of information to be submitted to the Independent Examiner.
+We developed a Consultation and Engagement Strategy for the Neighbourhood Plan.
+This enabled us to produce the Consultation Statement, a statutory part of the package of information to be submitted to the Independent Examiner.

 The Consultation Statement is a document which:

 - Contains the details of the persons and bodies who were consulted about the proposed Neighbourhood Plan;